 The HEROS conversational language is internally based on the NC conversational language.
 Therefore the HEROS menu and the control cannot permanently be set to two different conversational languages.

-When you change the NC conversational language, the HEROS conversational language will only reflect this change after a restart of the control.
+When you change the NC conversational language and restart the control, the HEROS conversational language will be adapted to the NC conversational language.